How Uber and Lyft Skirted State Law to Avoid Paying Employees

 Customers have made multiple allegations that Uber, in particular, rigs their GPS to increase the fare cost.
 Other pernicious conduct includes their role in denying civil or criminal liability for several assaults, rapes, and serious injury car accidents.
 Their business model does not allow for the company to function normally.
 It is a model that is designed not to be fixed.
 All of this is a disaster in the making for drivers and consumers alike.

 With the most recent threats from Uber and Lyft, the two will stay in the state of California.
-This comes after the government agreed to enforce its law passed by our citizens.
+But this comes after the government agreed to enforce its law passed by our citizens.
 By implementing AB5, California affirmed ride-sharing drivers as the proper employees that they are.
 They are not merely contractors to be taken advantage of by billion-dollar companies.
-Please put all of this together, and we get a clearer picture of why and how the two companies take advantage of so many for so long.
+Please put all of this together, and we get a clearer picture showing two companies taking advantage.

 It is a process and a cycle.
 We are determined to stop.
 Below we discuss the legal particulars to both AB5 and the recent court ruling allowing Uber and Lyft to stay in the state-- for now.
-We also discuss the means by which the ride-share companies remain in the country-- perhaps temporarily.
+We also discuss how the ride-share companies remain in the country-- perhaps temporarily.
 This combination of threats and economic blackmail allows the companies to continue even in the face of state law.

 The Conflict Over AB5.